OlajuwonDele/edge_detection_ros_challenge/README.md

 Different sample images are provided to test your code with.
 The ideal solution will be modular, object-oriented, and able to deal with different image sizes and different numbers of squares and their respective sizes.
 It should also be robust to noise and rotation.

 The different filters used should be implemented in a modular and parameterizable form.
 Popular image processing libraries like OpenCV, which are open source, can be used.
 It is ideally expected that the candidate solves the problem using the C++ language.
-Python can be used, but Matlab is not permitted.

-    ```
 ## Tasks and results
 ### 1. Basic
 For C++, the EdgeDetector.hpp and EdgeDetector.cpp files should be filled in.
 If any libraries are required, add them to the CMakeLists.txt.
 For Python, the edge_detector.py file should be filled in.
 Instructions must also be provided to download and install any required Python packages.